Astronomical Diagrams of Inferno

 (Inf.
 2.76-78)

-For the majority of Inferno 2 (vv.
-43-126), Virgilio tells the pilgrim a story about his encounter with Beatrice, thus providing a pre-history for the outset of the poem in Inferno 1.
-It is in the midst of this story that Virgilio introduces the poem’s next astronomical periphrasis, “quel ciel c’ha minor li cerchi sui” (Inf.
-2.78), and, in doing so, begins building out in earnest the cosmological framework that will bolster both the setting of the final cantica as well as a critical part of the poem’s philosophic system.
+For the majority of Inferno 2 (specifically, vv.
+43-126), Virgil recounts a story about his encounter with Beatrice, providing a pre-history for the start of the poem in Inferno 1.
+It is in the midst of this story that Virgil introduces the poem’s next astronomical periphrasis, “quel ciel c’ha minor li cerchi sui” (Inf.
+2.78), and, in doing so, begins building out in earnest the cosmological framework that will ultimately bolster the setting of Paradiso.

-My diagrams focus on the information that Dante is providing for us in the places where he actually provides it, referencing source material when necessary in order to uncover the cosmic systems used to structure this imagined world.
-This world does not simply appear.
-Rather, the poet builds it out in time using a number of tools, astronomy chief among them.
-I do not want therefore to anticipate in my diagrams any of the poet’s inventions merely because they have become so prominent in our imaginary as readers of the Commedia: for the spectacular craft of the poet’s world-building is often wrought by his astronomical periphrases and discourses, and to anticipate them is to diminish the artifice.
-Consequently, it is for this reason that my diagrams do not yet feature Mount Purgatory.
-For a more elaborated explanation of the reasons behind this choice, see my Note on Method of Presentation here.
+In this project I am focused on tracking the information that Dante provides for his reader in the places where he provides it, referencing source material when necessary in order to provide a historicized context for understanding the cosmic system that the poet crafts as a structure for his imagined world.
+Like any literary world, Dante’s imagined cosmos does not simply appear; rather, the poet builds it in time using a number of tools, astronomy chief among them.
+To better capture this stepwise process of poetic creation, I do not want to anticipate in this project any of the poet’s inventions merely because they have become so rooted in our imaginary as repeat readers of the Commedia.
+The spectacular craft of the poet’s world-building is often veiled by astronomical periphrases and discourses on the heavens, and to anticipate this gradual process is to bulldoze the experience of poetic artifice.
+It is for this reason that my diagrams do not yet feature Mount Purgatory.
+For a more elaborated explanation of the reasons behind this choice, see my Note on Method of Presentation.

 Ed è l’ordine del sito questo, che lo primo che numerano è quello dove è la Luna; lo secondo è quello dov’è Mercurio; lo terzo è quello dov’è Venere; lo quarto è quello dove è lo Sole; lo quinto è quello di Marte; lo sesto è quello di Giove; lo settimo è quello di Saturno; l’ottavo è quello de le Stelle; lo nono è quello che non è sensibile se non per questo movimento che è detto di sopra lo quale chiamano molti Cristallino, cioè diafano, o vero tutto trasparente.
 8. Veramente, fuori di tutti questi, li cattolici pongono lo cielo Empireo, che è a dire cielo di fiamma o vero luminoso; e pongono esso essere immobile per avere in sé, secondo ciascuna parte, ciò che la sua materia vuole.